-If you lock yourself out of your apartment or the gate, contact the Student Housing Office.
-After 4:30 p.m., contact the Pontchartrain Hall North front desk at (504) 280-7777.
+If you lock yourself out of your apartment or the gate, contact the Office of Residential Life during business hours of Monday through Friday (8:00am-4:30pm.
+After 4:30 p.m., contact the Pontchartrain Hall North service desk at (504) 280-7777.
 To gain entry you will be required to show a picture identification and complete an entry form.
 Entry will ONLY be granted to an individual who is listed on the Lafitte Village agreement (after proper identification is shown).

-If you have any questions, the Residential Life Office can be contacted at (504) 280-6402, fax (504) 280-5584, or email ResidentialLife@uno.edu.
+If you have any questions, the Office of Residential Life can be contacted at (504) 280-6402, fax (504) 280-5584, or email ResidentialLife@uno.edu.